thefinnlab/psyanim-docs/overview/interactive_example.md

 1) Adding a valid `firebase.config.json` to your project
 2) Uncommenting a few lines of auto-generated code in `index.js` to create a firebase client and set it as a `document writer` for the `PsyanimJsPsychPlugin`
+3) Copy the `projectId` value from your `firebase.config.json` into your `.firebaserc`'s "projects.default" field value

+The 3rd step above is actually so that `Firebase CLI` calls (which some of the scripts in `package.json` make) will know what Firebase project to use.

 <p align="center" style="font-size: 12px;">
     <video width="640" height="360" controls>